-Use the correct tire chain size when mounting the snow chains.
+Snow chains can be mounted on 16- and 17-inch tires.
+They cannot be mounted on 18-inch tires.
+Use the correct snow chain size when mounting the snow chains.
 Chain size is regulated for each tire size.

 Side chain: